aslanzubairaev2/German-Practice-v2/front/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## Deployment to Vercel

+This application can be deployed to Vercel with the following steps:

+1. Push your code to a GitHub repository
+2. Create a new project on Vercel
+3. Connect your GitHub repository to Vercel
+4. Configure the project settings:
+   - Framework Preset: Vite
+   - Root Directory: front/
+   - Build Command: npm run build
+   - Output Directory: dist/
+5. Add environment variables in Vercel project settings:
+   - VITE_API_URL: Your backend API URL (if deployed separately)
+6. Deploy the project

+For backend deployment, you can either:
+1. Deploy the backend separately to a Node.js hosting platform
+2. Use Vercel Serverless Functions (configured in vercel.json)

 ## Features